-It used to be a common conversation to imply that everyone is entitled to their own, without pure madness erupting.
+It used to be common conversation to imply that everyone was entitled to their own opinion without pure madness erupting.
+That was fun.
 Suddenly, no one is listening.
 No one is interested as to why their neighbor voted the way they did, why they are choosing to not vaccinate their children, why they are for, or against gun reform.
 Instead of instantly judging, if we could take the time to just ask, why.

 Next time you’re in a position to have a real conversation with someone who doesn’t look at the world the same way you do, take it and embrace it.
 Listen to what is being said and respect that even if our ideas are polar opposites that we’re still human beings, coexisting.